Adaptive Instance Distillation for Object Detection in Autonomous Driving: Introduction

 In this paper, we propose a new method called Adaptive Instance Distillation (AID) that reweights distilled instances based on teacher-judged difficulty.
-In contrast to Zhang \etal~\cite{zhang2020primeaware}, our AID does not employ an uncertainty estimation method based on auxiliary tasks first because auxiliary tasks result in additional computation.
+In contrast to Zhang \etal~\cite{zhang2020primeaware}, our AID does not employ an uncertainty estimation method based on auxiliary tasks because the variance of auxiliary features may not always represent the task uncertainty and it results in additional computation.
 More importantly, we argue that the importance of instances should not be determined by the feature statistics of the student network but rather by the teacher's prediction.
-Our AID reweights the knowledge based on the teacher's original loss, which reflects the confidence of the teacher's knowledge.
+Our AID reweights an instance based on the teacher's original loss, which reflects the reliability of the teacher on that instance.
 Specifically, an instance with larger teacher's prediction losses will receive small distillation weights and thus less attention from the student model.
-In other words, our AID allows the student to learn more from the teacher on instances that the teacher feels confident about while giving the student more freedom to learn ``teacher-uncertain" instances on their own.
+In other words, our AID allows the student to learn more from the teacher on instances that the teacher performs well, while giving the student more freedom to learn ``teacher-uncertain" instances on their own.
 It is worth mentioning that most state-of-the-art object detectors adopt Feature Pyramid Networks (FPN) \cite{fpn} in their detection pipeline.
 Our AID can be applied to each scale of the FPN output with the potential to improve the detection ability of multi-scale objects.

-In summary, this paper has the following contributions: \begin{enumerate} \item For the first time in KD, we propose that students should selectively learn from their teachers on a per-instance basis rather than blindly learning one kind of knowledge for all instances. \item We propose Adaptive Instance Distillation (AID) to allow students to discern the reliability of the teacher's knowledge regarding a particular instance based on the teacher's predictions loss. \item Our AID re-weighing method can be applied to each layer of FPN to achieve scale-wise selection in knowledge distillation. \item Our AID is suitable for both single-stage and two-stage detectors, and it can improve the distilled model's ability to detect difficult instances compared to several baseline networks. \end{enumerate}
+In summary, this paper has the following contributions: \begin{enumerate} \item For the first time in KD, we propose that students should selectively learn from their teachers on a per-instance basis according to teacher's performance rather than blindly learning from all instances equally. \item We propose Adaptive Instance Distillation (AID) to allow students to discern the reliability of the teacher's knowledge regarding a particular instance based on the teacher's predictions losses. \item Our AID re-weighing method can be applied to each layer of FPN to achieve scale-wise selection in knowledge distillation. \item Our AID is suitable for both single-stage and two-stage detectors, and it can improve the distilled model's ability to detect difficult instances compared to several baseline networks. \end{enumerate}